This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 If the 404 error is being caused by incorrect permalink settings, see this tutorial on how to fix the issue:

 If the 404 error is caused by a web page URL not being updated after being edited or moved to a different location, see these tutorials on how to fix the issue:

 If the .htaccess file has been deleted or is missing from your server, you can easily recreate it without touching any code or even without accessing your server.

 Just log into your WordPress site, then go to Settings > Permalinks and click on the ‘Save Changes’ button …

 You don’t need to change any Permalink settings.
 Resaving your settings will automatically generate a new .htaccess file on your server.

-To learn more about WordPress Permalinks, refer to the tutorial below:
+To learn more about WordPress Permalinks, go here:

-After resaving your Permalinks settings, refresh your web browser and check to see if this has fixed the error.
-If this fixes the error, then your .htaccess file was either missing or was deleted from your server.
+After resaving your Permalinks settings, refresh your web browser and check to see if this has fixed the problem.
+If this fixes the problem, then your .htaccess file was either missing or was deleted from your server.

 If the problem still persists, try the solution below.

 If the .htaccess file has become corrupted, the easiest solution is to replace the existing .htaccess file on your server with a new one.